-Based on the findings of the initial baseline audit, additional goals may be added or substituted in future periodic audits.
-These goals might include:
+Based on the findings of the FY 24-25 audit, additional goals may be added or substituted in future audits.
+These goals might include issues such as:

 - 1. Specific risk areas identified by PCE, including documentation of "medical" necessity, confirmation that all services ordered were actually performed and documented and that only those services were billed. - 2.
-A review of coded and modifiers assigned to claims. - 3.
-Discovery of data entry errors. - 4.
-Examination of PCE's most frequent claims-denials or most frequent claims (e.g. top 10 denials or top 10 services billed.

-Response to Problems: Compliance problems identified during any audit conducted, such as coding and billing, will promptly be evaluated and addressed.
+A review of codes and modifiers assigned to claims. - 3.
+Discovery of data entry errors. - H. Response to Problems: Compliance challenges identified during any audit conducted, such as coding and billing, will promptly be evaluated and addressed.
 If appropriate, the evaluation and proposed solution will be made in consultation with PCE's advisors, including legal counsel.
-Potential solutions to identified problems may include actions such as modification of PCE's standards and procedures, additional training and education for staff, and, if warranted, notice and return of overpayment or re-submission of corrected claims.
+Potential solutions to identified problems may include actions such as modification of PCE's standards, policies and procedures, additional training and education for staff, and, if warranted, notice and return of overpayment or re-submission of corrected claims.

-Audit Process and Timeframes: After the initial baseline audit, from time to time, PCE, in conjunction with its advisors, including legal counsel, will review the auditing process plan to ensure that it best suits the subjects and goals of each audit.
+I. Audit Process and Timeframes: From time to time, PCE, in conjunction with its advisors, including legal counsel, if necessary, will review the auditing process plan to ensure that it best suits the subjects and goals of the audit.

 Time Frame Task Responsible staff Week 1-3 Pull the records in numbers and categories identified in the Sample Size section of this document.
-QA Staff Week 1-3 Review records to determine if billing related to the record was accurately coded and accurately reflects the services provided QA Staff Week 1-3 Review records to determine if records contain sufficient documentation to support the charged bill.
+QA Staff Week 1-3 Review records to determine if billing related to the record was accurately coded and accurately reflected the services provided QA Staff Week 1-3 Review records to determine if records contain sufficient documentation to support the charged bill.
 QA Staff Week 1-3 Review records to determine if services provided were "medically" necessary.
-QA Staff Week 1-3 Review records to determine if any incentives for unnecessary services or items exist QA Staff Week 4 Collect and aggregate data regarding these queries: 1. the percentage of errors in records for each query reviewed in each of the 4 categories of records.
-2. An overall aggregate of the percentage for each query for the total number of records reviewed.
-QA Staff Week 4- 5 Write interim/final report Compliance Manager
+QA Staff Week 1-3 Review records to determine if any incentives for unnecessary services or items exist QA Staff Week 1-3 Review records to determine if youth/family records contain sufficient documentation to support the charged bill.
+QA Staff Week 1-3 Review records for the causes of back billing and how to reduce the occurrence QA Staff Week 1-3 Review records for youth being transitioned at the beginning of the subsequent month to ending services to ensure that previous month's services can be legitimately billed to Medicaid.
+QA Staff Week 1-3 Review records for the causes of nonpayment in cases where the Medicaid billing window has expired.
+Medicaid Biller and QA Staff

-The process for the baseline audit will be as follows:
+The timeline for the audit will be as follows: